imvinayak32/namaste-js-notes/notes/season-2/lecture-01.md

 api.createOrder(cart, function () {
   api.proceedToPayment();
 });
-// 💡 Over here `createOrder` api is first creating a order then it is responsible to call `api.proceedToPayment()` as part of callback approach.
+// 💡 Over here `createOrder` api is first creating a order then,
+// it is responsible to call `api.proceedToPayment()` as part of callback approach.
 ```

 To make it a bit complicated, what if after payment is done, you have to show Order summary by calling `api.showOrderSummary()` and now it has dependency on `api.proceedToPayment()`